jakearchibald/jakearchibald.com/static-build/posts/2026/06/goldilocks-select-height/index.md

 As a result:

 - `min-inline-size` means the picker will always be at least as wide as the `<select>` button (or toggle button in this case).
 - `max-block-size` means the picker will not overflow the viewport.
-Its `stretch` size is the full anchor positioning cell.
+Its `stretch` size is the full anchor positioning cell (the area from the edge of the `<select>` button to the edge of the viewport).
 - `position-area` defines the default anchor positioning cell to use, which is below the `<select>` button, and from its left edge to the right edge of the viewport.
-- `position-try-fallbacks` lets the anchor positioning cell change, so it can appear above the `<select>` button, and/or clamp to the button's right edge.
+- `position-try-fallbacks` defines falbacks for the the anchor positioning cell, so it can appear above the `<select>` button, and/or clamp to the button's right edge.
-- `position-try-order` means the picker will initially appear in the grid cell that offers it the `most-block-size`, which means vertical space in this writing-mode.
+- `position-try-order` means the picker will initially appear in the anchor positioning cell that offers it the `most-block-size`, which means vertical space in this writing-mode.
 This doesn't currently work in Firefox ([ticket](https://bugzilla.mozilla.org/show_bug.cgi?id=2050547)) or Safari ([ticket](https://bugs.webkit.org/show_bug.cgi?id=317916)), as it [wasn't clear in the spec](https://github.com/w3c/csswg-drafts/issues/13268#issuecomment-4801719311).

 This is a reasonable set of defaults, but I think there are number of things we can do to improve the UX.